carbon-language/carbon-lang/docs/design/generics/details.md

 ##### Default impls for other types

-An interface define a default impl for a type other than `Self` by writing the name of that type between `impl` and `as`.
+An interface can define a default impl for a type other than `Self` by writing the name of that type between `impl` and `as`.
 Inside the definition of the default, `Self` continues to refer to the type implementing the outer interface, not the type the default is an implementation for.